sdebacker/TypiCMS/readme.md

 # TypiCMS

-TypiCMS is a starting point for a multilingual content management system build with laravel.
+TypiCMS is a starting point for a multilingual content management system build with Laravel.
-It uses repositories, validation as a service, cache decorator and presenters.
 Bower and gulp are used for assets management and user interface is build with Bootstrap 3 with Less.

 This kind of urls are managed by the CMS :